Golden Touchstone: A Comprehensive Bilingual Benchmark for Evaluating Financial Large Language Models: Experiments

 \textbf{Touchstone-GPT Training.} To further contribute to the research and development of FInLLMs and Financial benchmarks for LLMs, we have meticulously trained and open-sourced a Touchstone-GPT model.
 This initiative aims to serve as a valuable resource for advancing the field, providing a robust and versatile model that can be utilized for a wide range of financial language tasks.
-By making the Touchstone-GPT model publicly available, we aspire to foster collaboration and innovation within the research community, facilitating the development of more sophisticated and effective financial language models.
-Our hope is that this open-source contribution will not only enhance the current state of research but also inspire new methodologies and benchmarks that push the boundaries of what is possible in financial language modeling.
-We adopted a two-stage training strategy comprising continuous pre-training and post-training, based on the Qwen-2 \citep{yang2024qwen2} foundational model.
+We adopted a two-stage training strategy comprising continuous pre-training and post-training, based on the Qwen-2.5 \citep{yang2024qwen2} foundational model.
 During the continuous pre-training phase, we initially conducted pre-training on a high-quality financial corpus containing 100 billions tokens, which included textbooks, encyclopedias, research reports, news articles, and real-time analysis, all meticulously cleaned.
 In the post-training phase, we employed a standard instruction fine-tuning strategy, collecting, cleaning, and formatting a high-quality dataset of 300,000 instruction-response pairs shown in Tabel.\ref{tab:benchmark_en} and Table.\ref{tab:benchmark_cn}.
 To avoid catastrophic forgetting in general tasks, we also incorporated general-domain pre-training corpora \citep{gan2023ziya2} and instruction-tuning corpora \citep{peng2023Alpaca_gpt4} into continuous pre-training and post-training.
 This culminated in the final Touchstone-GPT model.
 We utilized Megatron\citep{shoeybi2019megatron} for continuous pre-training and LlamaFactory\citep{zheng2024llamafactory} for instruction post-training as our training frameworks, respectively.
 In this study, we employ an advanced model training setup using the AdamW optimizer \citep{kingma2014adam} with a learning rate of 1.0e-5, cosine annealing scheduler \citep{szegedy2016cosine}, and a 10\% warmup ratio \citep{he2016resnet,goyal2017warmup} to enhance training stability and convergence.
 We enable gradient accumulation \citep{shoeybi2019megatron} and checkpointing \citep{chen2016gradient_ckpt} to simulate larger batch sizes and reduce memory footprint.
 Training is conducted in mixed bfloat16 precision \citep{micikevicius2017mixed,wang2019bf16} with DeepSpeed's ZeRO-1 optimization \citep{rajbhandari2020zero}, reducing memory consumption and allowing for larger model training.
 This comprehensive setup optimizes efficiency and performance, providing an effective solution for large-scale deep learning model training.

 Our training was conducted on 4 NVIDIA DGX servers, each equipped with 8 A100 GPUs, and spanned a period of 4 weeks.
 Inference was performed on a single NVIDIA DGX server with eight A100 GPUs, utilizing parallel batch inference.
 During the pre-training phase, we employed a data packing strategy \citep{krell2021packing} and batch dynamic right padding strategy in the instruction tuning phase \citep{wolf-etal-2020-transformers}, while the inference phase incorporated a batch left padding strategy \citep{wolf-etal-2020-transformers}.